AdobeDocs/commerce-admin.en/help/catalog/product-image-config.md

 ---
 title: Product image configuration
-description: Learn how to set a maximum pixel size (width and height) and automatically resize product image files prior to upload.
+description: Learn how to set a maximum pixel size (width and height) and automatically resize product image files during upload.
 ---
 # Product image configuration

-If you plan to upload large images for viewing on the _[!UICONTROL Product Details]_ page, you may want to consider setting a maximum pixel size (width and height) and automatically resize the files prior to upload.
+If you plan to upload large images for viewing on the _[!UICONTROL Product Details]_ page, you may want to consider setting a maximum pixel size (width and height) and automatically resize the files at upload.
 To support this type of product image upload, there is an option to enable automatic resizing of larger image files as you upload.
 For product that you want to add to your catalog but you do not yet have an image asset to display, you can configure a placeholder image.

 ## Product image resizing

-When uploading product images, you may add larger images with varying sizes to provide detailed, high quality zooms on the _[!UICONTROL Product Details]_ page.
-To ensure all images have a similar size and look, we provide an image upload resizing option to ensure all images match a specific pixel size.
+When uploading product images, you may add larger images with varying sizes to provide detailed, high-quality zooms on the _[!UICONTROL Product Details]_ page.
+To ensure that all images have a similar size and look, we provide an image resizing option to ensure that all images match a specific pixel size.
 This option automatically resizes all product images using the configuration settings, which can help with performance of zoom, faster loading of images and keep a uniform look to your product images.

 >[!NOTE]
 >